ltgcgo/docs/src/octavia/components.md

 - Troubleshooting
 - Video overlay composition

+> Octavia bundles other recreated embeddable synth LCD-style displays into its releases as well.
+They are not related to Cambiare.

 ## Dirigere
+> **Warning**: WIP

 **Octavia Dirigere** is a utility that bundles a player, an I/O router, and a translator together.
 It's one of the two spiritual successors of the old Octavia middleware.

 ## Mane